rgould/u2622.ca/source/_posts/2020-07-18-valued-leadership-qualities.markdown

 **Listening**: One of the most important skills, in my opinion.
 A team member should feel comfortable bringing any problem to a leader.
 If one does not listen, that level of comfort is difficult to establish.
 A leader should not interrupt others when they speak, and should seek to understand what the team member is trying to communicate, rather than waiting for their turn to speak.

+**Humility**: I believe everyone can learn something from anyone else, regardless of their age, experience, or background.
+Keep an open mind, and be open to new surprises.
+Leaders are not better than/superior to others.

 **Appreciation**: A leader should show appreciation to all around them, but especially their team members.
 A lack of appreciation makes others feel unimportant, decreasing their morale and motivation.

 **Encouragement**: One should encourage, not disparage.
 Reward the good behaviour that they observe by showing appreciation.
 Encouragement helps team members go further, and increases motivation.